 As a port city backed by mountains, Genoa’s food is creative and delicious.
-From abundance of olives and olive oil to fried anchovies and stuffed eggplants.
+From the abundance of olives and olive oil to fried anchovies and stuffed eggplants.
 Here you’ll find culinary delights that will make your taste buds dance.
-Make sure to try the farinata (flatbread made with chickpea flour, olive oil and salt) and the torte (savory vegetable pies served in many local focaccerias).
+Make sure to try the farinata (flatbread made with chickpea flour, olive oil and salt) and the torte (savoury vegetable pies served in many local focaccerias).

 If you have time, make sure you check out the Mercato Orientale.
 A food market filled with mouth-watering offerings that remind you why Italian food is beloved by many.
 The market is located in an old monastery, which adds another reason to visit.

 Visit Genoa for its Medieval streets

 The old centre is a labyrinth of narrow streets nestled between tall buildings.
 Dating back to the Middle Ages, it’s like a step back in time.
 As the city is on a hill, many of these streets are steep in addition to being narrow.
 Navigating them is part of the adventure.